Chess enthusiasts and supporters,

 Josh Colas, Justus Williams and James Black, Jr. have risen together.

-Lisa Hanna, Minister of Youth and Culture, makes the ceremonial first move on the top board, as Shreyas Smith (left) of Calabar High, Jeremy Parchment (third right) of Ardenne High, Ian Wilkinson QC, President of the Jamaica Chess Federation and Alistair Walker of St Jago High look on.
+Lisa Hanna, Minister of Youth and Culture, makes the ceremonial first move on the top board at 2014 National High School (semi-finals), as Shreyas Smith (left) of Calabar High, Jeremy Parchment (third right) of Ardenne High, Ian Wilkinson QC, President of the Jamaica Chess Federation and Alistair Walker of St Jago High look on.

 Players like Shreyas Smith of Jamaica and Joshua Johnson of Trinidad have shown talent and enthusiasm.
 In Africa, the newly-launched African Grand Prix series and initiatives of the Kasparov Chess Foundation Africa hope to bear fruit.
 With all of these facts, how long will it take before we have a plethora of Black GMs instead of being able to name all of them during Black History Month?
 Is it inconceivable that we can see 100 Black GMs in the year 2100?
 Not at all.
 The real question is… who’s next?